This article was originally written in 2022 and updated in 2023 for current best-in-industry offerings.

 If you think your chairs are on their last legs, patients can probably also tell.
 And if they’re starting to get worn out or stained, or if they don’t maneuver easily, consider an upgrade.

-2. Dental cabinets
+Dental cabinets

 Your operatory cabinetry layout and office design have a big impact on workflow efficiency.
 You and your dental assistants need to know where all dental instruments are stored and be able to access them quickly.
 This will ensure seamless dental procedures.

 Nobody likes waiting, and patients are quick to notice confusion or disorganization, so give thought to your layout and invest in cabinetry that is durable and long-lasting.
-When your dental materials and instruments are where you expect and need them to be, patients will similarly pick up on harmony and cohesion you’ve created.
+When your dental materials and instruments are where you expect and need them to be, patients will similarly pick up on the harmony and cohesion you’ve created.
 Building this trust with the patient can even produce better care results.

-3. Sterilizers
+Sterilizers

 Don’t skimp on your sterilization equipment.
 There are many processes that practice employees must follow to ensure patient safety — perhaps none more important than sterilization.
 The three most common types of sterilizers are autoclaves, dry heat sterilizers, and unsaturated chemical vapor sterilizers.

-Because dental offices often don’t have a lot of space for equipment, there are many excellent tabletop sterilizers that will help with infection control and don’t take up too much real estate.
+Because dental offices often don’t have a lot of space for equipment, there are excellent tabletop sterilizers that will help with infection control and don’t take up too much real estate.

 Investing in a faster sterilizer can also make your practice run more efficiently — some sterilizers even offer USB and network ports for remote monitoring.
 When staff have to spend less time at the sterilizer and can spend more time interfacing with patients, everyone wins.

-4. Operatory lights
+Operatory lights

 Every dental office is different, but every office needs quality operatory lights.
 Whether you’re attaching to the wall, ceiling, cabinet, or delivery system, poor lighting can impact the accuracy and success of diagnosis and treatment.
 You can focus on a few variables in your operatory lights to make sure you’re getting the most value out of this important expense.